What is an Economic Depression?

 1. Stock market crash

-The stock market is composed of stocks that investors own in any given company.
+The stock market is composed of stocks that investors own in public companies.
 Changes in shareholdings can be a reflection of how an economy is doing.
 When the stock market crashes, it can be an indication of investors’ declining confidence in the economy.

 2. Decrease in manufacturing orders

 A business flourishes on the demand for its products and services.
 When manufacturing orders reflect a decline, especially for an extended period of time, it can lead to a recession and worse, to an economic depression.

 Price controls happened once during the term of former U.S. President Richard Nixon when prices kept going higher.
 Also, when wages are controlled by the government and companies are not allowed to lower them, businesses may be forced to lay off employees to survive.

 Deflation is basically the lowering of consumer prices over time.
 It may seem like a good thing because people can now afford to buy more commodities but underneath it is the fact that prices are lowered because of a decline in demand, too.

 How oil price hikes can cause a ripple effect on almost everything in the market is common knowledge.
 When it happens, consumers lose their purchasing power, which can lead to a decline in demand.

 When consumers are no longer confident in the economy, they will alter their spending habits and eventually reduce the demand for goods and services.